OnShift/onshift.github.io/_posts/2017-08-18-Refactoring-with-reactJS-shared-state.md

 }
 {% endhighlight %}

 Finally, we'll write an [action creator](https://daveceddia.com/redux-action-creators/) that creates the action object we want to dispatch when we want to change the Failure Banner state.
+This pattern allows for consistent readable code and ensures fewer typo-based failures, among other things.

 {% highlight javascript linenos %}
 function setFailureBanner(isShown = false, message = '') {